Skip to main menu Skip to main content Skip to footer

 Increased Risk of Complications:

 Dry eye and ocular surface disease can increase the risk of complications during and after cataract surgery.
-These complications can include infection, delayed healing, and corneal edema, which can affect your visual acuity and prolong your recovery time.
+These complications can include infection, delayed healing, and corneal edema, affecting your visual acuity and prolonging your recovery time.

 Delayed Recovery:

-Dry eye and ocular surface disease can prolong your recovery time after cataract surgery, as it can delay the healing process and increase discomfort and irritation.
-It can also affect your ability to use prescribed eye drops or other post-operative treatments, which are essential for optimal healing.
+Dry eye and ocular surface disease can prolong your recovery after cataract surgery because they can delay healing and increase discomfort and irritation.
+It can also affect your ability to use prescribed eye drops or other post-operative treatments essential for optimal healing.

 Optimizing Visual Outcomes:

 Addressing dry eye and ocular surface disease before cataract surgery can help optimize visual outcomes and improve your overall satisfaction with the procedure.
-Your eye doctor can recommend a variety of treatments to help manage dry eye and ocular surface disease before surgery, which can reduce the risk of complications and improve your visual acuity after the procedure.
+Your eye doctor can recommend various treatments to help manage dry eye and ocular surface diseases, which can reduce the risk of complications and improve your visual acuity after the procedure.

 If you have dry eye or ocular surface disease, it is important to discuss this with your eye doctor before scheduling cataract surgery.